Theme 2026: New Tales of China’s Silk Road

 Marymount Primary School Primary Ms. Charlotte Lau

-Po Leung Kuk Choi Kai Yau School Secondary Mr Baha Elkawen Ghomrassi
+Po Leung Kuk Choi Kai Yau School Primary Mr. Baha Elkawen Ghomrassi

-Po Leung Kuk Choi Kai Yau School Primary Ms Ronnie Ko
+Po Leung Kuk Choi Kai Yau School Secondary Mr. Baha Elkawen Ghomrassi

 Po On Commercial Association Wan Ho Kan Primary School Primary Miss Sabina Nazar